Separable Expansions for Covariance Estimation: Introduction

-Although the nonparametric estimation of covariance kernels is still an active field of research in FDA, it is safe to say that the problem is well understood for curve data (i.e. functional observations on one-dimensional domains), see \cite{wang2016} for a complete overview.
-The same cannot be said about surface-valued data (i.e., functional observations on bivariate domains).
+Although the nonparametric estimation of covariance kernels is still an active field of research in functional data analysis, it is safe to say that the problem is well understood for curve data (i.e.~functional observations on one-dimensional domains), see \cite{wang2016} for a complete overview.
+The same cannot be said about surface-valued data (i.e.\ functional observations on bivariate domains).
 Even though most, if not all, univariate procedures can be in theory taken and adapted to the case of surface-valued data, in practice one quickly runs into computational and statistical limitations associated with the dimensionality of the problem.
-For instance, suppose that we observe surfaces densely at $K_1$ temporal and $K_2$ spatial locations.
+For instance, suppose that we observe the surfaces densely at $K_1$ temporal and $K_2$ spatial locations.
 Estimation of the empirical covariance then requires evaluations at $K_1^2 K_2^2$ points.
-Even storage of the empirical covariance is then prohibitive for the grid sizes as small as $K_1 \approx K_2 \approx 100$.
-Moreover, statistical constraints -- accompanying the necessity to reliably estimate $K_1^2 K_2^2$ unknown parameters from only $N K_1 K_2$ observations -- are usually even tighter \cite{aston2017}.
+Even storage of the empirical covariance is then prohibitive for grid sizes as small as $K_1 \approx K_2 \approx 100$.
+Moreover, statistical constraints -- accompanying the necessity to reliably estimate $K_1^2 K_2^2$ unknown parameters from only $N K_1 K_2$ observations -- are usually even tighter \citep{aston2017}.
+Examples of random surfaces observed on a~grid densely enough to impede the usage of an unstructured covariance were given by \citet{wang2016}, and labeled ``next-generation functional data''.
+For instance, they arise abundantly in neuroimaging (e.g.\ EEG or fMRI studies).

-Due to the aforementioned challenges associated with higher dimensionality, additional structure is often imposed on the spatio-temporal covariance as a modeling assmption.
-Perhaps the most prevalent assumption is that of \emph{separability}, factorizing the covariance kernel $c$ into a purely spatial part and a purely temporal part, i.e.